stackblitz/eslint-plugin/docs/rules/lines-around-comment.md

 ## Rule Details

-This rule extends the base [`eslint/lines-around-comment`](https://eslint.org/docs/rules/lines-around-comment) rule.
+This rule extends the base [`@stylistic/ts/lines-around-comment`](https://eslint.style/rules/ts/lines-around-comment) rule.
-It adds support for allowing comments at the start and end of `interface`'s, type literals and `enum`s.
+It adds support for allowing comments at the start and end of `switch` statements, and fixes a bug with enums, arrays, and object literals.

 ## How to use